tu2/os_specific/linux/README.md

-All linux files.
-Howtos and some other stuff.
+Howtos and configuration files speciffic to linux os.

 # Online resources